 South Uvda Valley & Km 76

 Desert bird photography is hard.
 Just finding the subjects can be frustrating and difficult, particularly at this time of year, pre-Spring migration and after (welcome) rains that have resulted in a carpet of green covering the landscape that is not yet flowering.
-No seeds on the ground to forage, no insects to prey on, means very few birds.
-If you can find the birds, getting close enough to photograph them is the next challenge.
+No seeds on the ground to forage, no insects to prey on, means relatively few birds.
+If you can find them, getting close enough to photograph is the next challenge.
 When often 50m is too close for comfort, even a zoom lens that goes to 800mm is not enough.
-And then there’s the problem that many of the subjects fall into the “small brown bird on a brown background” category.
+The strategy is usually just to find a likely spot, sit quietly, wait and hope for the best.
+Quality meditation time if nothing else.
+If they do come close enough, then there’s the added issue that many of the subjects fall into the “small brown bird on a brown background” category, as my friend and birder David Schoneveld would say.
+Not exactly material for National Geographic.

-So the results of two mornings in a couple of local ”hot spots” were not spectacular, but at least brought a couple of additions to my slowly growing Sothern Arava and Eilat species gallery.
+So the results of two mornings in a couple of local ”hot spots” were not spectacular, but at least allowed me to make a couple of additions to my slowly growing Southern Arava and Eilat species gallery.
 And Spring is coming, although by then I’ll be half a world away.

 Eurasian Kestrel, Uvda Valley